ohata-toast/EasyMaker/en/console-guide.md

         - Mount Directory Name: Enter the name of the directory to mount on notebook.
         - NHN Cloud NAS Path: Enter directory path in the format `nas://{NAS ID}:/{path}`.

-> [Caution] When using NHN Cloud NAS:
+!!! tip "Note"
-> Only NHN Cloud NAS created on the same project as AI EasyMaker is available to use.
+    Notebooks can take several minutes to create.

-> [Note] Time to create notebooks:
+    Creation of the initial resources (notebooks, training, experiments, endpoint) takes additional few minutes to configure the service environment.

-> Notebooks can take several minutes to create.
+!!! danger "Caution"
-> Creation of the initial resources (notebooks, training, experiments, endpoint) takes additional few minutes to configure the service environment.
+    Only NHN Cloud NAS created on the same project as AI EasyMaker is available to use.

 <a id="notebook.list"></a>